 Lisle Depot Museum

-When fire destroyed Lisle's first depot, the Chicago Burlingon & Quincy Railroad rebuilt in 1874.
+When fire destroyed Lisle's first depot, the Chicago Burlingon & Quincy Railroad rebuilt it in 1874.
 This structure is now the centerpiece of The Museums at Lisle Station Park.
 The station played a key role in the community's growth by serving as a passenger and shipping facility for 104 years.
 It continues to serve the community by preserving the heritage of Lisle.
 This structure includes the living quarters that once housed the stationmaster as well as the original Baggage Room.
-Visitors are invited to explore the many historical exhibits on display in the Baggage Room.
+Visitors are invited to explore the many historical exhibits on display.